Catalog

 not at the beginning or end of the string.

 GUIDs, once formed, must never be allowed to change or expire, so selection of GUID Prefix is an important task in new collection set-up.
 See Creating a Meaningful GUID.
-All specimen citations should occur by way of GUID.
+All catalog record citations should occur by way of GUID.
 Note that while GUID Prefix generally appears to be a concatenation of institution and collection code, it is in fact an independent concept; several collections from an institution may use the ‘Herb’ collection_cde (e.g. for vascular plants, cryptogams, and marine algae collections, for example).

 Collection